-Candidates for the M.Ed. degree select one of the following options:
+Students for the MEd degree select and complete one of the following options:

-- a major research project and a minimum of 3 full course equivalents (6 half courses).
+- A major research project (MRP) and a minimum of 3 full-course equivalents (18.00 credits).

-- course work only: students must successfully complete a minimum of 4 full course equivalents (8 half courses) for a total of 24 credits
+- Course work only: students must successfully complete a minimum of 4-full course equivalents (24.00 credits)

-For all options, candidates may take the equivalent of one full course outside their area of specialization (i.e., in other graduate Programs at York, or in a graduate Program of another university), with prior written approval of the candidate's advisor and the Faculty of Graduate Studies.
+For all MEd degree options, students may take the equivalent of one full course (6.00 credits) outside their area of specialization (i.e., in other graduate programs at York University, or in a graduate program of another university), with prior written approval of the student's advisor and the Faculty of Graduate Studies.

-The graduate Program reserves the right to require additional course work up to one full course on a case-by-case basis.
+The Graduate Program reserves the right to require additional course work up to one full-course on a case-by-case basis.
 Such requirements will be specified upon admission and can be taken through existing courses.
-Candidates will be required to complete such courses before the beginning of their second academic year of study.
+Students will be required to complete such courses before the beginning of their second academic year of study.

 Thesis Proposal & Thesis Oral Examination

-Under the guidance of a Supervisory Committee the candidate makes a contribution to the knowledge of their area of specialization, embodying original, independent, applied scholarship (this contribution may take the form of research based on data collection and analysis; a comprehensive, critical review and analysis of the literature in a field; the development of a theoretical position, a critique of curriculum materials or of policies and practices in the field, or some combination of the foregoing).
+Under the guidance of a Supervisory Committee, the student makes a contribution to the knowledge of their area of specialization, embodying original, independent, applied scholarship.
+(This contribution may take the form of: research based on data collection and analysis; a comprehensive, critical review and analysis of the literature in a field; the development of a theoretical position; a critique of curriculum materials or of policies and practices in the field; or some combination of these formats).

 Research Projects & Oral Evaluation

-Under the guidance of a Supervisor and a Reader, the candidate completes a major research project (MRP) which is equal to a thesis in academic quality but which may be more limited in scope and/or degree of originality.
-The MRP may take a variety of forms, such as a critical review of the literature on a topic of interest; an essay that explores a theoretical position; a research study of either a qualitative or quantitative nature; or a curriculum or Program development project.
+Under the guidance of a Supervisor and a Reader, the student completes a major research project (MRP) that is equal to a thesis in academic quality, but which may be more limited in scope and/or degree of originality.
+The MRP may take a variety of forms, such as: a critical review of the literature on a topic of interest; an essay that explores a theoretical position; a research study of either a qualitative or quantitative nature; or a curriculum or program development project.
 After the formal submission of the MRP proposal, an oral evaluation focuses on the context and implications of the work, and a formal submission of the MRP follows.